The Bride Came C.O.D.: Plot

 The next morning, they encounter the ghost town's lone resident, "Pop" Tolliver.
 Joan insists she is being kidnapped, but Steve contends it's a lover's quarrel.
-When Tolliver hears news of the kidnapping on the radio, he "arrests" Steve at gunpoint, locking him up in the town jail.
-Tolliver sets out with Joan in his old 1920s jalopy, which breaks down within sight of Bonanza.
+When Tolliver hears of the abduction on the radio, he marches Steve at gunpoint into the town jail.
+Tolliver and Joan set out in his old 1920s jalopy, which breaks down within sight of Bonanza.

-Joan and Tolliver hear on the news that a search team has been dispatched.
-When Tolliver hears Joan's father state that his daughter has not been kidnapped, but that he hired Collins to stop the elopement, Tolliver lets Collins out of prison, determined to help return Joan to her father.
+The pair hear on the news that a search team has been dispatched.
+When Tolliver learns that Joan's father hired Collins to stop the elopement, he lets Collins out of jail, determined to help him return Joan to her father.

-Joan escapes into an abandoned mine, followed by Steve, and they are trapped by a cave-in for several hours.
-When Joan falls asleep, Steve finds a way out and enjoys a meal with Pop.
-On Pop's advice, he returns to Joan in the mine without disclosing the way out.
-Believing that they are going to die, Joan re-examines her frivolous life, believing her engagement to Alan after knowing him only 4 days was hasty.
-Steve tells her he loves her, but when he kisses her, she tastes mustard on his lips, realizes he has deceived her, and is outraged.
-Exiting the mine they find that Alan has tracked them down, accompanied by a Nevada judge, and the sheriff has come to arrest Collins on a California arrest warrant.
-To prevent Steve's arrest, Tolliver lies and tells the sheriff that Bonanza is in Nevada, making his search warrant invalid.
+Aware the search team has spotted her and that a rescue will be forthcoming, Joan escapes into an abandoned mine, followed by Steve, who become trapped together by a cave-in.
+When Joan falls asleep, Steve finds a way out and enjoys a meal with Pop, then returns to Joan without disclosing the exit.
+Believing that they are going to die, Joan re-examines her frivolous life, second-guessing her hasty elopement with Alan.
+Steve tells her he loves her, but when they kiss she tastes that he has been eating, realizes she's been deceived, and is outraged.
+Exiting the mine they find that Alan has tracked them down, accompanied by a Nevada judge, and the California sheriff is there with a state arrest warrant.
+To prevent Steve's arrest, Tolliver lies and tells the sheriff that Bonanza is in Nevada, making his search warrant "invalid" while setting up any marriage by a Nevada judge as a sham.

-Still angry, Joan agrees to marry Alan.
-Steve does not object when the Nevada judge marries them, since the marriage is invalid.
-The "newlyweds" board another aircraft, but when Joan sees a souvenir labeled “Bonanza, California,” she figures out that they are not really married and parachutes out to be reunited with Steve.
+Steve does all he can to encourage the bogus wedding, stalling for time until Joan's father arrives.
+The "newlyweds" get airborne, but when Joan sees a souvenir labeled “Bonanza, California,” she recognizes the ploy and parachutes out to be reunited with Steve.
 They get married with her father's approval and honeymoon in Bonanza.
-After celebrating, Joan weighs 118 pounds, good for a C.O.D. payment of $1180, enough to pay off Steve's debt.
+After celebrating, Joan weighs in at 118 pounds, good money enough for Steve to save his airplane.